 We do this using a “Ministry Description.”
 What’s the difference?
 The ministry description has much of the same content but differs in that it defines the purpose, time commitment, and other aspects pertinent to a volunteer.

 The ministry description begins with a purpose statement.
 For a volunteer, it’s important to “state the purpose” of the volunteer position.
-Vision casting the purpose and overall importance of the need for the position and how it relates to the overall ministry and mission is critical.
+Vision casting the purpose and importance of the need for the position and how it relates to the ministry and mission is critical.

 Specific Duties and Responsibilities

 In this section of the ministry description, spell out the specifics of the volunteer position in detail.
 The volunteer should understand what’s being asked of them at an almost “step-by-step” level.
 Stop short of the detail provided in a “work instruction.”

 Training, Resources, And Other Requirements

 Be sure to state any training requirements or resources needed, especially if the volunteer position requires the volunteer to pay for training or provide their own resources.